LexiFi/gen_js_api/VALUES.md

 access path were composed by concatenation of all the names indicated by [@js.scope] attribute, separated by a '.'.

-A simple use case is to bind to Javascript values packed in singleton objects or classes.
+A simple use case is to bind to JavaScript values packed in singleton objects or classes.

 For instance,